|

 Antimony: The Most Important Mineral You Never Heard Of - Forbes

-Antimony is a strategic critical mineral that is used in all manner of military applications, including the manufacture of armor piercing bullets, night vision goggles, infrared sensors,...
+Antimony is a strategic critical mineral that is used in all manner of military applications, including the manufacture of armor piercing bullets, night vision goggles, infrared sensors, precision ...

 Antimony | Definition, Symbol, Uses, & Facts | Britannica

 Antimony, a metallic element belonging to the nitrogen group (Group 15 [Va] of the periodic table).
 Antimony exists in many allotropic forms.
 It is a lustrous silvery bluish white solid that is very brittle and has a flaky texture.
+It occurs chiefly as the gray sulfide mineral stibnite.

 Antimony - Element information, properties and uses | Periodic Table